zzxwill/oss/intl.en-US/Utilities/ossfs/Quick installation.md

     Due to the lower version of the Linux distribution, the kernel version is relatively lower.
 The ossfs is prone to disconnection or other problems during the running process.
 Therefore, users are advised to upgrade the operating system to CentOS 7.0 or Ubuntu 14.04 or later.

 -   Installation method
-    -   Run the following commands to install Ubuntu:
+    -   Run the following commands to install ossfs for Ubuntu:

         ```
         sudo apt-get update